Flashpoint Beyond: Plot

 Thomas Wayne ponders three murders that occurred while he was in Britain, as the media dubs them the Clockwork Killer.
 When Oswald says Dexter has been asking him about explosives, Thomas advises Oswald to do just that.
-At the ruins of Wayne Casinos, Thomas is told by Commissioner Gigante that a clue hasn't been found yet.
+At the ruins of Wayne Casinos, Thomas is told by Commissioner Gigante that a clue has not been found yet.
 She does tell Thomas about an Arkham Asylum inmate named Psycho-Pirate who says that he came to 'hyper-time' to escape a "Dark Crisis" while ranting that Bruce Wayne is supposed to be Batman.
 Thomas goes to Arkham Asylum to confront Psycho-Pirate only to find him hanged in his cell.
 After seeing the writing on the wall, Batman walks down the hall when he gets the attention of Gilda Dent asking why he took her son noting that Batman is Thomas Wayne.
-Interrogating Gilda about Psycho-Pirate's death, Gilda claims she didn't see the culprit before claiming that Thomas drove Martha mad the day when Bruce was killed.
+Interrogating Gilda about Psycho-Pirate's death, Gilda claims she did not see the culprit before claiming that Thomas drove Martha mad the day when Bruce was killed.
 When Gilda starts to ramble that Thomas was a bad father, Batman punches the glass window of her cell, disfiguring the left side of her face.
 Later, Thomas dispatches some muggers, before being confronted by Super-Man.
 Back on Prime Earth, Corky Baxter notes that Batman stole the snowglobe from Rip Hunter and that the Time Masters took it from someone else first, warning Batman that the owner may come for it.

 30 years ago, on the planet Krypton, a rocket carrying a baby Kal-El is shot into space in a space capsule, arriving on Earth and decimating Metropolis.
 Oswald is teaching Dexter how to work with explosives when they get a glimpse of a Flash-like figure who needs Thomas Wayne.
 Super-Man states to Batman that he needs help, though Batman rejects the offer, causing Super-Man to knock him out.
 Meanwhile, Batman wakes up in the presence of Poison Ivy who is working for Super-Man, along with Jason Woodrue/Swamp Thing, to build the Oasis.
 Batman is shown a message from Jor-El stating that Krypton is dying and that the Kryptonians need a new home before Krypton self-destructs - now planning to invade Earth in five days.
 Batman rejects Super-Man's plea for an alliance.
 Meanwhile, Eobard Thawne is dead, with the word Tick written nearby in blood.
 In Hypertime, two operatives find that a paradox has been reset and suspect Thawne to be responsible.